 Next Up – Mononucleosis

-I had never had skin problems before.
-I was surprised when I began having the terrible itching and scratching that eczema causes.
-In only a few months, I came down with mononucleosis.
+In only a few months after eczema hit, I came down with mononucleosis.
 Again, I felt as thought I was falling apart!

 But, it is just a little and once I get more rest and sleep, the redness is gone.